Menu

 Javelin is all about technique.
 Of course, power does matter, but I think I have enough strength to throw long.
 It is about fine-tuning the technique, and once that is done, I am confident of breaching the qualification mark.
 In this sport, you can make up 3-4 metres just by getting your technique right.”

-• The succeeding year was not all that great for Annu Rani as she succumbed to multiple injuries, but in the following year i.e., in 2016, Annu Rani made a fighting comeback, beating her record for the third time with the throw of 60.01m at the 56th Open National Athletics Championship.
-This was the first time that an Indian woman crossed 60m.
+• Annu had multiple injuries in 2015.
+The following year, she made her comeback, beating her record for the third time with the throw of 60.01 m at the 56th Open National Athletics Championship.

 • Her successful performance continued, and she recorded a throw of 61.86m at the Federation Cup National Senior Athletics Championships on 4 June 2017.
-With this, she sealed the berth for the Athletics World’s Championship in 2017 and also became the first Indian woman to do so.
+She won the Athletics World’s Championship in 2017 and became the first Indian woman to do so.

-• While representing her state, Uttar Pradesh, she hurled the spear to 62.34m, nearly half a meter more than her previous record of 61.86m.
+• While representing her state, Uttar Pradesh, she hurled the spear to 62.34m, which was more than her previous record of 61.86m.
 She cleared the qualifying standard of 61.50m for the World Championships to be held in Doha in 2019.

 • She then had her best throw of 60.22m at the World Championships held in Doha at the 23rd Asian Athletics Championships on 21 April 2019, winning the silver medal for the country.